 The advantages to overclocking are clear: You get a faster CPU that can perform more operations per second.
 However, overclocking has become less critical over time — where overclocking once offered a more responsive desktop and faster performance in Microsoft Office, computers have become powerful enough that most users probably won’t even notice the difference.
 Your computer is likely bottle-necked by other things — perhaps a mechanical hard drive, if you don’t have solid-state storage — so you may not see a noticeable performance difference most of the time.

 Gamers or enthusiasts that want their hardware to run as fast as possible may still want to overclock.
 However, even gamers will find that modern CPUs are so fast and games are so limited by graphics cards that overclocking doesn’t work the magic it used to.
+Overclocking a GPU may get you a small increase in performance, though, depending on your system and the games you’re playing.

-How to Overclock
+How to Overclock Your CPU

 Every CPU is different, and every motherboard has different BIOS options.
 It’s not possible to provide a guide for overclocking that will work for everyone.
 But we’ll try to outline the basics, anyway: